23 February - 29 March 2022

 The following requirements must be fulfilled in order for you to be eligible to apply for the grant.
 We carry out checks and reject applications that do not fulfil the requirements.

-The aim of the call for project proposals within development research is to reinforce Swedish research of particular relevance to the fight against poverty and for sustainable development in low income countries.
-This means that the research shall be relevant to the overarching goal for Sweden’s international development collaboration; to contribute to creating prerequisites for better living conditions for people living in poverty and oppression, and thereby contribute to the goal for the policy for global development of fair and sustainable global development.
+The goal of the call for project grants within development research is to reinforce Swedish research of the highest quality with particular relevance to the fight against poverty and for sustainable development in low income countries.

-We encourage collaboration with researchers in low income countries, and also a multi- and inter-disciplinary perspective.
-If you have not included a participating researcher from a low income country, you must justify this in your application.
+We strongly encourage collaboration with researchers in low income and lower middle income countries, and also research with a multi- and interdisciplinary perspective.
+If you have not included a participating researcher from a low income or lower middle income country, you must justify this specifically in your application.

 Follow-up of our funding of development research